MrBenJ/modern-js-by-example/book/007-Modern-JS-Architecture.md

 And so, all new projects and boilerplates began to move away from `grunt`, everyone started using `gulp`, and everyone was happy.

-Except not really because JavaScript developers always want to build new things and ~crap~ bag on everything that's at least a month old.
-Developers started making a million and a half task runners with food names because bodily functions are gross.
-We had a new world of task runners pop up like `Brunch` and `Broccoli` and `Duo` and `Rollup` and many too many more.
+Except not really because JavaScript developers always want to build new things and ~make fun of~ bag on everything that's at least a month old.
+Developers started making a million and a half task runners with food names because they ran out of bodily functions to name things after.
+We had a new world of task runners appear like `Brunch` and `Broccoli` and `Duo` and `Rollup` and many too many more.
 I don't know what a Duo is, but if it's ice cream?
 Sure.
 I'll eat it.

 All Joking aside, tools like `grunt` and `gulp` are still widely used to this very day, and knowing at least one is great.
 I'd recommend getting your feet wet with `gulp` and its large ecosystem of excellent plugins and tools, as in my personal experience, it's easier to configure and pick up.